We are the St. Lawrence River's most experienced cruise operator. This river is our home.

 Magnificent, ever-changing scenery, and protected gentle waters between safe and secure overnight ports

-All shore excursions are included and educational information is presented en route.
+All shore tours are included in your cruise fare and educational information is presented en route.

 All riverboat staterooms are outboard, completely above the water line, and have modern conveniences